yalematta/kotlin-trending-repos/README.md

 <br />
 I have decided to use [GitHub Search API](https://developer.github.com/v3/search/#search-repositories) and sort the repositories by their stars.

-## Architecture
-This app is based on MVVM architecture and a repository pattern.

 ## Tech stack
 - Minimum SDK level 23
 - [Kotlin](https://kotlinlang.org/) based + [Coroutines](https://github.com/Kotlin/kotlinx.coroutines) for asynchronous.